Wimacs/WiRay/README.md

 Also lots of important but trivial feature light GUI and multi-threading is done by nori.

-#Samples

-Picture produced by WiRay
+# image produced by WiRay

 **Path tracing with Disney brdf:**